goloshubov/fnlock-switch-tp-comp-usb-kb/README.md

 Gnome Shell Extension - FnLk switch for Lenovo ThinkPad Compact USB Keyboard

 Why.
 There is an issue with Lenovo ThinkPad Compact USB Keyboard - FnLk doesn't work by pressing Fn+Esc.
 But manual toggling is possible thanks to: https://github.com/lentinj/tp-compact-keyboard So it's possible to automate switching by using esekeyd.
-But I decided write a gnome-shell-extension instead.
+I decided write a gnome-shell-extension instead.

 Fn is unlocked\
 ![screenshot00](https://github.com/goloshubov/tp-comp-keyboard-fnlk-switch/blob/master/about/screenshots/ss00.png)